-During the offseason the St. Lucie Mets front office (located at the minor league complex due to construction) is open Monday-Friday from 9:00 a.m. - 5:00 p.m.
+During the offseason the St. Lucie Mets front office (located at the minor league complex due to the stadium renovatoin project) is open Monday-Friday from 9:00 a.m. - 5:00 p.m.
 The offices are closed Saturday and Sunday.

 Cameras are allowed in the ballpark during all regular season games as long as they are not professional cameras and not for commercial use.
 Video cameras are not allowed.

 In the event of a cancelled game, guests in attendance should be given the following information: